 \section{Abstract}

-In this paper we generalize for any dimension different than $3$ a theorem of Tshishiku and Walsh that characterizes the Sierpi\'nski carpet as a limit set of maps from the disc to the sphere.
+In this paper we generalize, for any dimension, a theorem of Tshishiku and Walsh that characterizes the Sierpi\'nski carpet as a limit of a set of maps from the disc to the sphere.